XXIXSymposium

 «Nanophysics & Nanoelectronics»

-The XXVIII International Symposium “Nanophysics and Nanoelectronics” was held in Nizhny Novgorod from March 11 to March 15, 2024.
+The XXIX International Symposium “Nanophysics and Nanoelectronics” was held in Nizhny Novgorod from March 10 to March 11, 2024.
 More than six hundred employees from many leading scientific laboratories in Russia from Kaliningrad to Vladivostok took part in the Symposium.

 During the Symposium, a competition of young scientists' works was also held.
 The winners of the competition are:

-**Congratulations to the winners!** All winners will be awarded diplomas and prizes.
+Congratulations to the winners!
+All winners were awarded diplomas and prizes.

 The traditional Symposium statistics and photos are available.